-One of the main competitors in both Jiu Jitsu and Mixed Martial Arts (MMA) in the late 1990′s and early 2000′s, Ze Mario Sperry was a big figure of the Pride Fc (MMA) organization in Japan.
-Though he was awarded his black belt by the late Master Carlson Gracie, Sperry left the team at the turn of the century, to form and lead the Brazilian Top Team (BTT), a controversial move at the time that turned him into a persona non grata in his masters circle.
+One of the main competitors in both Jiu Jitsu and Mixed Martial Arts (MMA) in the late 1990’s and early 2000’s, José Mário Sperry, also known as Zé Mário or Zé Maquina, was a big figure of the Pride Fc organization in Japan.
+Though he was awarded his black belt by the late Master Carlson Gracie, Sperry left the Carlson Gracie Academy at the turn of the century, to form and lead the Brazilian Top Team (BTT), a controversial move at the time that turned him into a persona non grata in his masters circle.
 BTT would become one of the most successful MMA gyms in the world for most of that decade an achievement highly influenced by Sperry’s presence.
-José Mario reached world wide fame amongst mixed martial arts fans after the Day of the Zen documentary, a feature film of which he is the main focus.

 Ze Mario Sperry Jiu Jitsu